-- Citrus and spicy foods can increase the effects of the cannabinoids, so be aware of this.
+- Citrus and spicy foods can increase the effects of cannabinoids, so be aware of this.

-- BEST Tip: When you take a hemp extract, hold in your mouth, underneath your tongue, for 1-2 minutes then swallow.
+- BEST Tip: When you take a hemp extract, hold it in your mouth, underneath your tongue, for 1-2 minutes, then swallow.
 Some people feel the benefits within 30 minutes or quicker.

 How to Find a Quality Hemp Extract

-With so many hemp products flowing into the newly opened marketplace, it’s important to do your research before purchasing.
-There are many companies that have sprouted up literally overnight that do not have the quality control processes in place that a more established herbal supplement manufacturer would.
+With so many hemp products flowing into the newly opened marketplace, it’s essential to do your research before purchasing.
+Many companies have sprouted up overnight that do not have the quality control processes in place that a more established herbal supplement manufacturer would.

-Try to purchase the highest quality product that contains the full spectrum of nutrients and phytocannabinoids in which hemp is known.
+Try to purchase the highest quality product that contains the full spectrum of nutrients and phytocannabinoids.
 A high-quality product will be certified organic, high-potency, and made from hemp grown in America.
-Most full spectrum hemp oil or hemp extract products are made from the whole plant, including flowers, stalks, roots, seeds, and leaves.
-Ideally, it will use an extraction process that ensures you get a full assortment of cannabinoids.
+Most full-spectrum hemp oil or organic hemp extract products are made from the whole plant, including flowers, stalks, roots, seeds, and leaves.
+Ideally, the manufacturer will use an extraction process that ensures you get a full assortment of cannabinoids.

-Look for a cold-processed, certified Organic Hemp Extract that is a full-spectrum, whole-plant product you can trust.
-Also, gluten-free, non-GMO, and tested for purity and safety.
-These qualities make a hemp extract that is perfect for encouraging a relaxing feeling, promoting restful sleep, and easing the fire of sore, aching joints.
+Look for a cold-processed, certified Organic Hemp Extract, a full-spectrum, whole-plant product you can trust.
+Also, gluten-free, non-GMO, non-radiated, and tested for purity and safety.
+These qualities make a hemp extract perfect for encouraging a relaxing feeling, promoting restful sleep, and easing the fire of sore, aching joints.

 De Mello Schier AR, et al. Antidepressant-like and anxiolytic-like effects of cannabidiol: a chemical compound of Cannabis sativa.
 CNS Neurol Disord Drug Targets.
 2014;13(6):953-960.